A fine-grained, plastic, sedimentary, white or near-white firing clay. Used as a glaze ingredient and added to clay bodies to increase plasticity.

 A glaze fault where glaze recedes away from an area in firing leaving bare clay to show through.
 Usually caused by dusty, dirty or oily surface beneath the glaze… or simply too much glaze!

 Very fine cracks in the glaze surface.
 While technically a fault in glazed wares, it is often sought after for its appearance.
+Typically caused by different stresses between clay body and glaze.

 A technique I encourage my students to use… to hide or cover-up a mistake to make it appear as though you intended to do it.
 If a pot is a little wonky… bend it, twist it, alter it.
 Make it look like it was intended to look like that.